Housing Services

 Metro Housing|Boston Administers RAFT (Residential Assistance for Families in Transition).
 It is funded by public contracts and private grants and donations, and helps low-income renters to achieve housing stability and better lives.

 For households applying to RAFT for assistance with rent arrears, a notice to quit or eviction notice/court summons is now required.
 The RAFT program helps keep households in stable housing situations when facing eviction, loss of utilities, and other housing emergencies.
 RAFT provides qualifying households with maximum benefit limit of $10,000 per household in a 12-month period.
-RAFT can cover utilities, moving costs, and overdue rent, as well as forward rent in limited situations.
+RAFT can cover utilities, moving costs, and overdue rent.
 Renters or landlords can apply by submitting an online application.

 Landlords are required to send a Notice to Quit to a tenant prior to filing for an eviction.
 A Notice to Quit is NOT an eviction.
 You do not need to immediately leave your apartment.
 You are entitled to a legal proceeding in which you can defend against an eviction.
 ONLY a court order can force you to leave your apartment.